uheerme/looset-landing/index.md

     where each Code Block is a node and a connection is created when a Code Block references another Code Block.
-When a <strong>folder is collapsed</strong> all its Code Blocks get <strong>hidden inside the folder</strong> and their connections start to point to the folder, acting as a <strong>black box</strong>.
+When a <strong>folder is collapsed</strong> all its Code Blocks get <strong>hidden inside the folder</strong> and their connections start to point to the folder node, acting as a <strong>black box</strong>.
 It's simple to explain and beautiful to see.
-  headline: Collapsable nodes
+  headline: Making sense of huge projects
   media:
     image: "/uploads/2020/07/14/gif-3.gif"
     alt_text: ''